Surnet/swagger-jsdoc/docs/CLI.md

 [Glob patterns](https://github.com/isaacs/node-glob) are acceptable to match multiple files with same extension `*.js`, `*.php`, etc. or patterns selecting files in nested folders as `**/*.js`, `**/*.php`, etc.

-These paths are relative to current directory from where `swagger-jsdoc` is ran, not the application holding the APIs.
+Paths are relative to the current working directory.

 ### Output file (optional)